shakacode/react_on_rails_pro/docs/create-react-server-component-without-ssr.md

 end
 ```

+> [!IMPORTANT]
-> **Important Note**: After enabling RSC support, you must add the `'use client';` directive at the top of your JavaScript entry points (packs) that are not yet migrated to support Server Components.
+> After enabling RSC support, you must add the `'use client';` directive at the top of your JavaScript entry points (packs) that are not yet migrated to support Server Components.
 >
 > This directive tells React that these files should be treated as client components.
 You don't need to add this directive to all JavaScript files - only the entry points.
 Any file imported by a file marked with `'use client';` will automatically be treated as a client component as well.
 Without this directive, React will assume these files contain Server Components, which will cause errors if the components use client-side features like:
 > - `useState` or other state hooks